mortent/enhancements/keps/sig-node/4815-dra-partitionable-devices/README.md

    to allocate it.
 This essentially removes that capacity from any referenced devices, rendering them unallocatable on their own.

+1. The `NodeSelectionDelegated` field on the `ResourceSlice` spec specifies whether the availability of the resources from nodes is defined on the `ResourceSlice` or on each individual device.
+If it is specified on the `ResourceSlice`, that choice applies to all devices in the slice.
-1. The `NodeName` and `NodeSelector` fields describes the node or set of nodes where the device is available.
-This is similar to the `NodeName`, `NodeSelector`, and `AllNodes` properties in the `ResourceSlice` spec, but this allows for associating individual devices to node(s).
-That makes it possible to describe multi-host devices using the ResourceSlice API.
-The `NodeName` and `NodeSelector` fields are mutually exclusive and neither can be specified if the `Spec.NodeName` or `Spec.NodeSelector` fields are specified on the `ResourceSlice`.
+   Three fields on the `CompositeDevice` object defines availability of the device from nodes.
+These fields are `NodeName`, `NodeSelector`, and `AllNodes` are mutually exclusive and mirrors the same fields on the `ResourceSlice` spec.
+   These fields can only be set if `NodeSelectionDelegated` on the `ResourceSlice` spec is set to `true`.

 With these additions in place, the scheduler has everything it needs to support the dynamic allocation of both full devices, their (possibly overlapping)